What is narcolepsy?

 What could you do to help with symptoms?

-It is important to maintain a healthy lifestyle including minimising alcohol and ensuring enough sleep at night.
+It is important to maintain a healthy lifestyle including minimising alcohol and ensuring enough sleep at night (See How much sleep do you really need? to learn about sleep needs across the lifespan).
 Planned power naps during the day can be effective at reducing sleepiness.
 Some people with cataplexy are able to ‘flatten’ their emotions to reduce episodes of cataplexy.
 Driving should be avoided where there is excessive daytime sleepiness or uncontrolled cataplexy.
 Make family and friends aware of your diagnosis so they can provide support where needed.

 Where can I find out more?